Call for Proposals for Official Endorsement for IAU100 Special Projects

 For any enquiries please contact the IAU100 Secretariat at email@example.com.

 In 2019, the International Astronomical Union (IAU) will celebrate its 100th anniversary.
-To commemorate this milestone, the IAU will organise a year-long celebration to increase awareness of a century of astronomical discoveries, as well as to support and improve the use of astronomy as a tool for education, development and diplomacy under the central theme “Uniting our World to Explore the Universe”.
+To commemorate this milestone, the IAU will organise a year-long celebration to increase awareness of a century of astronomical discoveries, as well as to support and improve the use of astronomy as a tool for education, development and diplomacy under the central theme “Under One Sky”.

 These celebrations will stimulate worldwide interest in astronomy and science and will reach out to the global astronomical community, national science organisations and societies, policy-makers, students, families and the general public.